 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Suspendisse varius enim in eros elementum tristique.
 Duis cursus, mi quis viverra ornare, eros dolor interdum nulla, ut commodo diam libero vitae erat.
 Aenean faucibus nibh et justo cursus id rutrum lorem imperdiet.
 Nunc ut sem vitae risus tristique posuere.

-Bulimia nervosa (BN) is an eating disorder characterized by binging and purging or compensating behaviors which impacts many organs in the body, including the thyroid.
-Although there has not been a connection established between BN and thyroid cancer, research has shown that bulimic behaviors do impact thyroid hormone levels.
+This type of disordered eating has been shown to have an impact on many internal systems and functions.
+And although there has not been a connection established between BN and thyroid cancer, research has shown that bulimic behaviors do impact thyroid hormone levels.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.